InfinityVM/InfinityVM/book/src/chain/lifecycle.md

 ![propose block](../assets/propose-block.png)

 When it's a validator's turn to propose a block, a `getPayload()` Engine API call is made to the execution engine to retrieve the execution payload.
-The proposed block is then gossiped to the rest of the network.
+The proposed block containing the payload is then gossiped to the rest of the network.

 ### Processing a block